 The TSA will not allow any passenger to bring any liquid in a container that is greater than 3.4oz/100ml, regardless if it is opened or unopened, including water.

-What Will Happen If You Try and Bring a Bottle of Water Past Through Airport Security?
+What Happens If You Try and Bring a Bottle of Water Past Airport Security

 If you try and bring a bottle of water in your carry on bags as you pass through airport security, it will either be confiscated, and you will not be able to get it back, or you will be asked to empty its contents and will be allowed to take the empty bottle with you.